Bali: Tropical Escape

 Arriving in Bali

 Congratulations!
 You’ve landed in Bali, an Indonesian paradise filled with mountains, rice paddies, beaches, reefs, and more.
 We can’t wait for you to dive in!
-Before you arrive, your Tour Director or Trip Consultant will communicate on Facebook or email about where to meet them at the airport.
-This is another reason you should join your Facebook group!
+Before you arrive, your Tour Director will communicate through the EF Ultimate Break app, WhatsApp, or email about where to meet them at the airport.
+This is an important reason to make sure you have the EF Ultimate Break app!

 Note: If you have difficulty finding your group or representative to bring you to the hotel, just give our team a call at 617-619-1411.